Use your BACK button to return

 records relative to insurance, consumer credit, bank records, etc., all must

 meet various standards of data privacy.
-How about national defense?
-Now, you've
+Also, lets never forget national

 In short, if magnetic records get tossed out

-without being degaussed first and someone recovers the data - POW!!!
-Translation
+without being degaussed and someone recovers the data - you've got a BIG

 don't know anything about degaussing."
 Don't be alarmed - you've got a lot